Alwin-Lin/GCP-automation/README.md

-This is a collection of bash files to help with setting up continuous build on google cloud
+This is a collection of tools to help you setup your android app project for continuous build by google cloud build

-File.1 Background setup.
-This inclues :Android SDK, Tar, Output storage location, Clones project from Github to GCP

-Template file.
-This contains google cloud build config, put this into the project folder

 #1.
-Create project
+Create project and grant acces to cloud storage

 #2.
-Grant project access to cloud storage
+Run setup.sh

 #3.
-Set project ID in cloud shell
+Run cloneAndBuild.sh

 #4.
-Modify Setup.sh:

-Line8,9: Change the names apk-ci-gcpapk and apk-ci-gcptemp

-Line 12: Change the URL to target project

-Line 14: Change the location to your project location

-Line 15: Change the location to your project location

-Line 16: Change names apk-ci-gcpapk and apk-ci-gcptemp to match line 8 and 9

-#5.
-Run bash script Setup.sh

-#6.
 Set up auto trigger

+Few files in this

+Setup.sh: This creates android SDK and tar image, as well as assing google cloud storage

+cloneFromGit.sh: This adds cloudbuild config to your project and validates by running a local build

+Template file.
+This contains google cloud build config, this will be coppied to the project folder